Bethesda-Chevy Chase High School: Spring sports

+The gymnastics team was state champions in 2004 and from 2007–2010; the county discontinued the sport in 2026.

 Rivalries

 B-CC's closest athletic rivalry is with Walt Whitman; games between the schools are sometimes dubbed "Battle of Bethesda."
 It also has a growing rivalry with the other public school in Bethesda, Walter Johnson.

 Notable alumni

 B-CC has had many notable alumni in politics, business, academia, sports, and media.